George Winter (artist): Portrait of Frances Slocum

-grew up among the Delawares and Miamis, and became the wife of Deaf Man, an Miami chief.
+grew up among the Delawares and Miamis, and became the wife of Deaf Man, a Miami chief.

 Slocum had feared that she would be removed from her Miami family if her origins became known, but decided to relate her story to Colonel George W. Ewing, a local trader who had come to Deaf Man's village in 1839.
 When some of Slocum's siblings from Pennsylvania visited her in Indiana later that year, her eldest brother commissioned Winter to paint her portrait so that he could take it home to Pennsylvania to show other members of the family.
 Slocum was an elderly woman when Winter painted her portrait in 1839.
 She remained with the Miamis in Indiana until her death in 1847.